veloceapps/veloce-sfdx/README.md

   -v, --targetdevhubusername=targetdevhubusername                                   username or alias for the dev hub
                                                                                     org; overrides default dev hub org

+  -w, --where=where                                                                 where condition to filter sObjects
+                                                                                    by

   --apiversion=apiversion                                                           override the api version used for
                                                                                     api requests made by this command